Pro-DG: Procedural Diffusion Guidance for Architectural Facade Generation: Method

-\paragraph{Histogram Metric. } Additionally we want to make the final metric aware of the contents of the regions being compared, otherwise regions with the same structure but different terminals would still be treated as the same.
+\paragraph{Histogram Metric. } Additionally, we want to make the final metric aware of the contents of the regions being compared; otherwise, regions with the same structure but different terminals would still be treated as the same.
 That is why we also introduce an additional, content aware, custom metric $\mathcal{D}_{\text{H}}(A, B)$.

-To compute the metric we calculate histograms of intensity values in $A$ and $B$.
+To compute the metric, we calculate histograms of intensity values in $A$ and $B$.
 We treat them as probability distributions, $p_A(i)$ and $p_B(i)$, and calculate the Hellinger distance between them:

-In order to combine the SVD metric $M_{\text{SVD}}(A, B)$ and the histogram metric $M_H(A, B)$ we add their weighted values:
+In order to combine the SVD metric $M_{\text{SVD}}(A, B)$ and the histogram metric $M_H(A, B)$, we add their weighted values: